gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

-    Now that the system is properly equilibrated in the NVT ensemble, let us perform an equilibration in the NPT ensemble, where the pressure is imposed and the volume of the box is free to relax.
+    Now that the system is properly equilibrated in the NVT ensemble, let us perform an equilibration in the NPT ensemble where the pressure is imposed and the volume of the box is free to relax.
 NPT relaxation ensures that the density of the fluid converges toward its equilibrium value.
-    Create a new input script, call it 'npt.mdp', and copy the following lines in it:
+    Create a new input script, call it *npt.mdp*, and copy the following lines in it:

 ..  code-block:: bw
-    :caption: *to be copied in inputs/npt.mdp*

     integrator = md
     nsteps = 50000